If you received a traffic ticket in Ontario, you may want to file for a disclosure request.

 Disclosure refers to the police officer’s notes regarding a traffic ticket; it includes the evidence that will be presented in court.

-This disclosure can reveal important details that may not have been immediately clear, such as road conditions, traffic patterns, or the functioning of the speed measuring equipment.
+This disclosure can reveal important details that may not be immediately clear, such as road conditions, traffic patterns, or the functioning of the speed-measuring equipment.
 These details can be vital for developing a defence strategy when fighting a traffic ticket.

 When to Request Disclosure